vertilia/text/README.md

 ## Advantages

+> **From manual:**
+>
+> GNU `gettext` is designed to minimize the impact of internationalization on program sources, keeping this impact as
+> small and hardly noticeable as possible.
+Internationalization has better chances of succeeding if it is very light
+> weighted, or at least, appear to be so, when looking at program sources.

+- no need to use constants or other intermediate constructs replacing messages in source code;
+- handling of plural forms and context-based translations;
 - use of standard translation process based on PO files, multitude of editors or processes may be used;
 - translations are stored in `.php` files which allows for a quick autoloading and opcode caching, minimized runtime effort to get translation into memory;